-The Code of Conduct, Terms and Conditions and Rules for the BowlsChat Scramble as well as links to information about the tournaments and events are shown below:
+The Code of Conduct, Terms and Conditions and Rules for the BowlsChat Scramble are shown below.

-Full details about the BowlsChat Scramble are available in the following Events/Sport sub-menus on the website:
+Full details about the BowlsChat Scramble are available in the Scramble Menu.

 Code of Conduct